In need of a great drugstore shampoo for oily hair? Look no more!

 No doubt this is one of the best drugstore shampoos for oily hair and my personal favorite.
 Every oz of this shampoo works for oily hair.
 With all the goodness of Apple cider vinegar and oats, this shampoo stands true to its claims of clarifying the scalp and adding shine and volume to dull hair.

-I have always loved Aveeno for doing its best with natural ingredients and this shampoo is not a disappointment since it is a sulfate-free, dye-free, paraben-free formula suitable for all hair types, textures, and colors.
+I have always loved Aveeno for doing its best with natural ingredients.
+This shampoo is not disappointing since it is a sulfate-free, dye-free, paraben-free formula suitable for all hair types, textures, and colors.

 4. Ethique Shampoo Bar for Oily Hair